Syrian opposition meets in Sweden to unify efforts

 The 46-year-old Assad, who inherited power from his father in 2000, blames the violence on armed gangs backed by foreign forces, while his officials say 700 police and soldiers have been killed, as well as 700 "mutineers".

-The authorities have dismissed the opposition organising outside Syria as a foreign conspiracy to sow sectarian strife.
+The authorities have dismissed the opposition organizing outside Syria as a foreign conspiracy to sow sectarian strife.

 Ghalioun said the opposition's goal was the peaceful removal of the Assad government and that the international community had to do more to help this come about.

-"We demand that the international community assume its responsibilities and find ways to protect Syrian civilians," he added, sharply criticising Russia for helping block a U.N.
+"We demand that the international community assume its responsibilities and find ways to protect Syrian civilians," he added, sharply criticizing Russia for helping block a U.N.
 Security Council resolution on Syria.

 "It is scandalous that Russia accepts or even encourages ... the Syrian regime to continue its violence against the Syrian people.
 I think that the democratic community has not done enough to oblige the Russians and the Syrians to respect Syrian human rights," he said.